A coding flaw in Cisco's Internetwork Operating System (IOS) software for certain routers and switches could leave...

 SNMP, or Simple Network Management Protocol, is commonly used to monitor and manage network devices, US-CERT reported in its advisory issued Tuesday.

 The flaw was introduced through a code change for CSDeb22276, according to a Cisco advisory.
 Numerous release trains are vulnerable, including 12.0S, 12.1E, 12.2, 12.2S, 12.3, 12.3B and 12.3.
-To determine an affected system, log on to the device and issue the show version command and compare to impacted releases in the
+To determine an affected system, log on to the device and issue the show version command and compare to impacted releases in the official advisory.

 Normally, all solicited SNMP operations use the well known 161 and 162 User Datagram Protocol (UDP) ports to communicate.
 Cisco IOS also uses randomly selected UDP ports within a certain range to listen to unsolicited messages.
 But the flawed IOS SNMP tries to process solicited operations on both UDP port 162 and a random UDP port, which can cause memory corruption and lead the system to reboot.